How to Set Up Remote Payroll and Taxes in 6 Steps

 - Receives employer-provided training (employee)

-- Receives benefits such as PTO and health insurance from the employer (employee)
+- Receives benefits such as paid time off and health insurance from the employer (employee)

 - Receives regular, fixed payments (employee) compared to hourly or project-based wages (independent contractor)

-- Receive direct supervision from a manager (employee) or controls their own processes (independent contractor)
+- Receives direct supervision from a manager (employee) or controls their own processes (independent contractor)

 Contractors and employees receive different benefits and pay taxes differently.
 Once you figure out whether your new hire is an employee or contractor, learn more about the tax requirements for each classification.

-If you’ve determined that your worker is an employee, the next step is to identify whether they are a resident or non-resident.
+If you’ve determined your worker is an employee, the next step is identifying whether they are a resident or non-resident.

 Resident vs. non-resident (out-of-state or international)